Skip to main content

 • prescription and nonprescription medical appliances that directly replace a malfunctioning part of the human body, such as corrective eyewear, contact lenses, prostheses, insulin syringes, and dentures.

-"Items required to be titled or registered" include motor vehicles, ATVs, watercraft, aircraft, trailers, and mobile homes.
+"Items required to be titled or registered" include motor vehicles, ATVs, watercraft, aircraft, trailers, and manufactured (mobile) homes.

 "General merchandise" includes sales of most tangible personal property including sales of